spectrocloud/librarium/packages/docs/content/04-clusters.md

 Note:
 ![upgrade-details2.png](upgrade-details2.png)
 * For relaunching a node healthcheck timeout is 10 mins.
 Hence, if node’s kubelet stopped working and doesnot come up in 10 mins a new node will be launched.
 * For network unavailability the time delay is 10 mins.
-Hence, if new node is launching and it doesn’t get ready in 30 mins the failed node will be killed and replaced with a new node.
+* If a new node is launching and it doesn’t get ready in 30 mins the failed node will be killed and replaced with a new node.

 ## Event Stream